syncforynab/fintech-to-ynab/README.md

 > **This version requires beta access to the [YNAB API](https://api.youneedabudget.com/), please use the [v1 branch](https://github.com/scottrobertson/fintech-to-ynab/tree/v1) if you do not have access**

-Automatically push Monzo transactions to YNAB in realtime.
+Automatically push Monzo and Starling transactions to YNAB in realtime.
 Also import historical transactions for many more banks.

 ## Features
-  - Push your Monzo transactions into YNAB in realtime
+  - Push your Monzo and Starling transactions into YNAB in realtime
   - Automatically populate the category based on previous transactions
-  - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default
+  - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default (for Monzo)
   - Automatically mark transactions as cleared (except for those in a foreign currency)
   - Import your bank history using [Imports](#imports)